httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 or MUST NOT include ";" or "," in the character sets used for the encoding.

-Insecure digest algorithms MAY be used to preserve integrity against accidental change, but MUST NOT be used in adversarial settings; for example, when signing the digest of content for authenticity.
+Insecure digest algorithms MAY be used to preserve integrity against accidental change, but MUST NOT be used in a potentially adversarial setting; for example, when signing the digest of content for authenticity.

 The registry is initialized with the tokens listed below.